panzerdp/dmitripavlutin.com/content/posts/049-map-vs-object/index.md

 As presented above, if the object's key is not a string or symbol, JavaScript implicitly transforms it into a string.

 Contrary, the map accepts keys of any type: strings, numbers, boolean, symbols.
-Moreover, the map preserves the type of key, skipping implicit conversion.
-That's the main benefit of a map over a plain JavaScript object.
+Moreover, the map preserves the key type.
+That's the map's main benefit.

 For example, if you use a number as a key inside a map, it will remain a number: